 Credit Card payments are the most popular method of buying things on the Internet.
 You want to protect your income and your customers certainly want to protect their credit card accounts from fraud.
+This is why data governance such as pci compliance is also required by credit card companies for every business, regardless of the industry, size, or location.
 We also worked with a top GDPR consultant recently who helped us get all of that in order so give them a call if you need GDPR help.

 Many potential customers will move to another website to buy if you don’t offer credit card payment options.
 So setting up a Merchant Account for accepting payments by credit and debit cards is a serious matter.
 Just as serious as setting up your business bank account or each wholesale supplier account.

 The challenge comes when you have to fill out that Merchant Account application.
 You will find that there are many questions that you may not be expecting.
 We often get the question: “Why so many personal questions just to accept payments by Credit Card on your website?”
 The answer is that there are many steps that take place in those few seconds after a customer clicks “Process Order Now”.
 Each critical component needs information from you to make sure the payment is processed correctly and you receive your money.

 Let’s take a closer look at the critical components needed to accept a payment from your customer through a credit card:

 You must use Shopping Cart software on your website.
 There are many providers of Shopping Carts .
 Some are actually already integrated into the site like Yahoo Merchant Solutions (aka Yahoo Store) and for example, GoDaddy’s Shopping Cart and Authorize.net Merchant Solutions provide software to integrate directly onto your site.